 "Our position is very clear, we encourage people-to-people contacts, we encourage our artists to visit both sides and perform," Basit said.

-.
+Much of the regional tension stems from long-running territorial disputes.
 India and Pakistan have recently accused each other of unprovoked firing along the frontier in Kashmir, killing troops and civilians on both sides.

 jar/msh (AP, PTI)